Hydrazine: Etymology and history

 The name "hydrazine" was coined by Emil Fischer in 1875; he was trying to produce organic compounds that consisted of mono-substituted hydrazine.
 By 1887, Theodor Curtius had produced hydrazine sulfate by treating organic diazides with dilute sulfuric acid; however, he was unable to obtain pure hydrazine, despite repeated efforts.
 Pure anhydrous hydrazine was first prepared by the Dutch chemist Lobry de Bruyn in 1895.

 The nomenclature is a bi-valent form, with prefix hydr- used to indicate the presence of hydrogen atoms and suffix beginning with -az-, from azote, the French word for nitrogen.

 Applications

 Gas producers and propellants

 The largest use of hydrazine is as a precursor to blowing agents.
 Specific compounds include azodicarbonamide and azobisisobutyronitrile, which produce 100–200 mL of gas per gram of precursor.
 In a related application, sodium azide, the gas-forming agent in airbags, is produced from hydrazine by reaction with sodium nitrite.

 Hydrazine is also used as a long-term storable propellant on board space vehicles, such as the Dawn mission to Ceres and Vesta, and to both reduce the concentration of dissolved oxygen in and control pH of water used in large industrial boilers.
 The F-16 fighter jet, Space Shuttle, and U-2 spy plane use hydrazine to fuel their Emergency Start System in the event of an engine stall.
-The Space Shuttle's solid boosters decomposed hydrazine to provide power for onboard systems.
+The Space Shuttle and its solid rocket boosters used hydrazine in their auxiliary power units to produce hydraulic power for engine gimbaling and control of aerodynamic surfaces.